Some Useful Ham Radio Resources

 Antenna – Radio – TNC – Computer

 - 2 metre radio.
 A transceiver is required to transmit and receive.
 Alternatively, to just monitor, a receiver/scanner capable of receiving would do.
-The main packet frequency in the UK is 144.800MHz (FM), but bear in mind there is also packet activity on other frequencies (see section, above) including the 70cm band.
+The most common packet frequency in the UK is 144.950MHz (FM), but bear in mind there is also packet activity on other frequencies (see section, above) including the 70cm band.

 - Computer.
 When using a TNC, the computer’s role is to enable you to type/send commands and messages to the TNC/radio, and to display responses and messages from the TNC/radio.
 Because the computer is effectively a dumb terminal for the TNC, the computer does not need to be connected or switched on all the time.

 - Terminal node controller (TNC).
 A TNC is a piece of hardware that handles the incoming and outgoing packets of data.
 It connects the radio to the computer, and can essentially be thought of as a modem for packet radio.
 A popular TNC is the Pakratt PK-232.
 Also, Kantronics have a few models.
 Both pop up on eBay from time to time.
 (Incidentally, an alternative to a TNC is to use software-based TNC-equivalent but, in that case, your packet station would be down whenever your computer wasn’t connected and running.)

 - Computer to TNC connection.
 You need to connect the serial port of your TNC to your computer.
 Unless you are using a very old computer, it’s unlikely to have a serial port, so that is where a USB-to-serial converter saves the day, as it effectively turns one of your computer’s USB ports into a COM port.
 You may need to install a driver for the USB-to-serial converter in order for it to work.
 (I use a “Roline USB-RS232/DB 25 Converter” with these drivers.)
 Connect the converter and make a note of the COM port number that has been created.
 (Alternatively, just look in your computer’s Device Manager to find the COM port number.
 (Mine was listed in Device Manager under “Ports” -> “USB-to-Serial Port Driver (COM11)” .)